naveedkumbhar/ansible-aws-ec2/provsion ec2 instance/README.md

 ansible-play book will perform following tasks:

-1: It will provision Ec2 Instance
+1: It will provision EC2 Instance

-2: Launch instance wiht keyname: virginia ( must be created first )
+2: Launch instance with keyname: virginia ( must be created first )

 3: Assign security group to instance ( already created ) name can be anything.